jenniferOlsen/jennyo-wp/wp-content/plugins/wp-gallery-custom-links/readme.txt

 * Use `[gallery open_all_in_new_window="true"]` and `[gallery open_all_in_same_window="true"]` to open all images in an entire gallery in a new window/the same window, respectively.
 * Use `[gallery preserve_click_events="true"]` to keep Lightbox or other onClick events on all custom-linked images in an entire gallery.
 * Use `[gallery remove_links="true"]` to remove links on all images in an entire gallery.
+* Use `[gallery rel="nofollow"]` to set a rel attribute with value "nofollow" on all links in an entire gallery.

 = Hooks =